What is the 25th Amendment? Here’s why people are asking in wake of DC violence

-ST. LOUIS (KTVI) – What is the 25th Amendment to the Constitution of the United States?
+What is the 25th Amendment to the Constitution of the United States?
 It was passed by Congress in 1965 and ratified in 1967.
-But a lot of people are asking about it after the riots in Washington DC Wednesday.
+But a lot of people are asking about it after the riots in Washington, D.C.
+Wednesday.

 Democratic lawmakers and at least one major business group are now calling for President Donald Trump’s cabinet to use the amendment to oust him.